theinhumaneme/blog/content/post/hikari-explaination-post-rust/index.md

 ## Conclusion

 Hikari is purpose-built for those seeking a lightweight, cost-effective, and secure solution for managing cloud deployments.
-Whether you're handling a handful of VMs or a specific use case for each node, Hikari eliminates the overhead of traditional orchestration tools, empowering you with a straightforward and intelligent deployment process.
+Whether you're handling a handful of VMs or a specific use case for each node, Hikari eliminates the overhead, empowering you with a straightforward and seamless deployment process.

 [**sourcecode**](https://github.com/theinhumaneme/hikari) for hikari, if you have any new ideas, you can raise a Pull Request and I would be happy to merge it :D